-Here are some examples of when using a credit card may not be the best option:
+When using a credit card may not be the best option

 - Medical bills: If an unexpected medical expense comes your way, a personal loan may be a better idea.
-Personal loans tend to charge less interest than credit cards, which can prevent high-interest debt in the future.
+Personal loans tend to charge less interest than credit cards and can prevent high-interest debt in the future.

-- Loans: It’s not recommended to use your credit card for paying off loans, especially student loans.
-You could be left with a higher interest accrual, which means that you could be paying down that credit card debt for much longer than the loan.
+- Loans: It’s not recommended to use your credit card for paying loans off, especially student loans.
+You could be left with a higher interest accrual, which means that you could be paying that credit card debt down for much longer than the loan.

 Pros and cons of a credit card

 When used responsibly, a credit card can be a great way to earn rewards, cash back and travel benefits.
 However, a credit card does have the potential to negatively impact your financial health.

 Here are some pros and cons that you’ll want to be aware of when considering a credit card.

 - Earn rewards and bonuses: Depending on the card, you can earn cash back bonuses and rewards on the purchases you’re already making.